 Hydrogen peroxide can be a highly effective cleaning agent for your washing machine, offering several benefits.
 First and foremost, it is a powerful disinfectant due to its antibacterial, antiviral, and antifungal properties.

-These properties enable it to effectively kill bacteria, viruses, and fungi that may be present in your washing machine, helping to prevent the growth of mold, mildew, and other harmful microorganisms.
+These properties enable it to effectively combat bacteria, viruses, and fungi that may be present in your washing machine, thereby helping to deter the growth of mold, mildew, and other harmful microorganisms.

 In addition to its disinfectant properties, hydrogen peroxide is also a strong bleaching agent.
 This makes it highly effective in removing tough stains from your washing machine, such as those caused by coffee, tea, or red wine.